oliver-spryn/led-strip-controller/readme.md

 1. Log into your Raspberry Pi terminal
 2. Edit the `rc.local` file: `sudo nano /etc/rc.local`
 3. Add the following lines, **before** the `exit 0` statement (usually the last line):
-    * `sudo` is necessary, since this programs controls the Pi's GPIO pins and will use the device's port 80
+    * `sudo` is necessary, since this programs controls the Pi's GPIO pins and uses the device's port 80
     * Replace `/full/path/to/index.js` with the full path to your `index.js` file
     ```bash
     # Start up the LED Strip Controller web interface